George Young, Baron Young of Cookham: Early life

-Young was born in Oxford in 1941 into a prominent English family, the elder son of Sir George Peregrine "Gerry" Young, 5th Baronet and Elisabeth Knatchbull-Hugessen.
+Young was born on 16 July 1941 in Oxford into a prominent English family, the elder son of Sir George Peregrine "Gerry" Young, 5th Baronet and Elisabeth Knatchbull-Hugessen.
 His paternal ancestors and cousins include Admiral Sir George Young, an admiral in the Royal Navy and father of the first Baronet; civil servant Sir William Mackworth Young; colonial governors Sir Hubert Winthrop Young and Sir Mark Aitchison Young; mountaineer Geoffrey Winthrop Young, and Hilton Young, 1st Baron Kennet.
 Sir Brian Young (1922–2017), director-general of the Independent Television Authority, was his cousin.

 Young's father was a diplomat who met Elisabeth while serving in Beijing (where her father, Sir Hughe Knatchbull-Hugessen, was British Ambassador).
 He had saved his future wife's life during an aerial shooting attack in 1937.
 Upon his father's death in 1960, George succeeded to the baronetcy created in 1813.
 Young is a great-great-grandson of Frederick Lygon, 6th Earl Beauchamp.